MontrealCorpusTools/PolyglotDB/docs/source/introduction.rst

 problems has been known, particularly in the realm of merging SQL and NoSQL databases, as "polyglot persistence."

-More detailed information on specific implementation details is available in the :ref:`developer`.
+More detailed information on specific implementation details is available in the :ref:`developer`, as well as in the `InterSpeech proceedings paper`_.

 Development history
 ===================